Moosa-Imran/Hosting-Node-on-VPS-Linux/README.md

 npm -v
 ```

+✅ **Automate this step:** You can use the included [`install.sh`](install.sh) script to install Node.js and other dependencies automatically.

-Common Mistake: *Ensure you install the correct version of Node.js that matches your application's requirements.*
+🔴 **Common Mistake:** Ensure you install the correct version of Node.js that matches your application's requirements.

 ---

-## 2. Install and Configure MongoDB
+## 🛢️ 2.
+Install and Configure MongoDB

 MongoDB is a NoSQL database commonly used with Node.js applications.